amirAbz2000/emailsender/README.md

-a basic email sender in python by ssTp
+a basic email sender in python